just-jay/CMSC389R-Intro-To-Ethical-Hacking/homework11.md

 ---
 Part 1:

-stackexchange: After looking through this file in radware2 and locating the main method, I realized that all it was doing was assignign different hex values to various bytes and XORing them a few times.
+stackexchange: After looking through this file in radware2 and locating the main method, I realized that all it was doing was assigning different hex values to various bytes and XORing them a few times.
 I tried calculating this out by hand to figure out what was going on, and I got close, but a few things were still off.
 I asked a TA for help and then took another crack at it.

+Eventually, I was able to calculate what each byte 'section' had in it:

+- 1 ->
+- 2 ->

 onebyone: